 ![]() If you offer mercy and care to the poor so you are seen by others for their applause, for your own glory, honor, status . . . if you pray in ways so you may be seen and admired by others . . . if you fast to be recognized and esteemed by others, you are a hypocrite like the others.
 And, so, you are, then, not poor in spirit, not one who mourns, not meek and you do not thirst and hunger for justice, nor are you merciful, nor clean of heart, nor a peace-maker, thus, you will not receive reward from the Father who is in heaven.
 The kingdom is not yours.
 You shall not be comforted.
 You shall not inherent the earth.
 You will not be satisfied.
 You shall not receive mercy.
 You shall not see God.
 And, you will not be called “sons of God.”
 Seeking the applause of others for caring for the needy and seeking to be seen praying and fasting by others most certainly means you will not be persecuted for righteousness’ sake.
 Neither will you be reviled, and rather than having all kinds of evil uttered against you, you will be lauded with accolades and honor and status, and, therefore, you will not receive God’s gracious heavenly rewards, for you will have already received your reward.
 You are “shining” so others will give you glory rather than give God glory.
 And, in the end, you will not be able to claim that you have been cheated, for you will have been paid in full by the glory (applause, recognition, honor, status) given to you by others.

-![]() So many common cultural values, which came from the appearance and presence of Christianity in the world in the first place, exist today as noble virtues and ideals in and among our society, so much so that the intent of Jesus’ Blesseds are now tempered, eased, toned down, dulled, softened; their bite is taken out; their edge taken off—so that their radical, self-righteousness slaying, Christendom destroying, idol bashing, social leveling, culture reversing power is dismissed by much of the church and ignored as simplistic platitudes by the modern crowds to whom the church is supposed to be preaching the gospel of the kingdom.
+![]() So many values and virtues, which came from the appearance and presence of Christianity in the world 2,000 plus years ago, in our culture, exist today as noble and ideals amongst society, so much so that the intent of Jesus’ Blesseds are now tempered, eased, toned down, dulled, softened.
+Their bite taken out.
+Their edge taken off—so that their radical, self-righteous slaying, Christendom destroying, idol bashing, social leveling, culture reversing power is missed and dismissed by much of the church and ignored as simplistic and assumed platitudes by modern crowds.
+The gospel is actually missed.

-We exist at a time when the Cheshire cat smile of these Beatitudes exist (in vague social and cultural forms and weak values and even as political correctness), but the cat (i.e., the intent Jesus had in the first place) is all gone.
-These verses, Matthew 5:3-12 (above), were the most oft quoted, referred to, and referenced NT texts in the first 150 years.
-They were the call (invitation) to the faith, the test of the faithful, and the bane and annoyance of existing powers.
+We exist at a time when the Cheshire cat smile of these Beatitudes exist (in vague social and cultural forms and weak values and virtues, and, even, as political correctness); but the cat (i.e., the intent Jesus had in the first place) is all gone.
+These verses, Matthew 5:3-12 (above), were the most oft quoted, referred to, and referenced New Testament texts in the first 150 years of the church.
+They were the call (invitation) to the faith, the test of faithfulness, and the bane and annoyance of existing powers.
 You want to know how Christianity spread so rapidly and the church increased beyond imagination in the first 150 years--they actually believed the Beatitudes.
-The early believers, mostly poor and lacking resources, small and powerless and often hidden, lived the life they (that is, the Beatitudes) described, endured attacks against the message they implied, and as a result out-lived an empire.
+And, did them.
+The early believers, mostly poor and lacking resources, small and powerless and often hidden, lived the life the Beatitudes described, endured attacks against the message they implied, and, as a result, out-lived an empire.
 Our problem now, is we like the smile but care not the cat has disappeared.
 We've turned much of the Beatitudes 180° degrees from their original intent that they no longer slay us nor confront the culture (or the church) with all its social hierarchy and status, its vertical world.
-The Beatitudes are interpreted and used in ways so that the rich, famous, elite, the educated, the privileged and advantaged are comforted to think that they are, as well, “poor in spirit," so they get to keep their advantage (as long as they recognize their spiritual poverty) and continue in the culture and social structures that gave them that advantage.
+The Beatitudes are interpreted and used in ways so that the rich, famous, elite, the educated, the privileged and advantaged are comforted to think that they are, as well, “poor in spirit," so they get to keep their privilege and advantage (as long as they recognize their "spiritual poverty").
+The privileged get to continue in the culture and social structures that gave them their advantage.
 Heck, theirs is the kingdom!
 Now and in the future.
 Who wouldn't want that deal?
-The Beatitudes are not a platform for your fame, celebrity, or power . . . they are to disturb everything that made you, that enabled you to have social status, to destroy every advantage you have had to enjoy the privileges you have . . . the Beatitudes level, they turn (for those who believe the kingdom of heaven has come) the verticalization of this social and cultural world (with all its advantages) and horizontalizes everything.
+The Beatitudes are not a platform for your privilege, fame, celebrity, or power . . . they are to disturb everything that made you, that enabled you to have social status, to destroy every advantage you have had to enjoy the privileges you have . . . the Beatitudes level, they turn (for those who believe the kingdom of heaven has come) the verticalization of this social and cultural world (with all its advantages) and horizontalizes everything.
 If the Beatitudes don't do this to you, then you are seeing just the Cheshire cat smile.
 The cat is gone. ![]() How do the rich, affluent, powerful, and wealthy break and destroy the idols that blind them and make them deaf?
-They accept the invitation to a kingdom, the kingdom of heaven, where the poor in spirit (the actual poor among them, the outcasts, marginal, uneducated, the sick, infirmed, and afflicted, and mentally unstable; cf. Matthew 4:24-5:1), those who mourn for lack of recourses, and the meek, that is the powerless, have the kingdom, will be comforted, and shall inherit the earth.
-This is the kingdom to which the rich, affluent, wealthy, the advantaged, that is the powerful and resource-rich are invited.
+They accept the invitation to a kingdom, the kingdom of heaven, where the poor in spirit (the actual poor among them, the outcasts, marginal, uneducated, the sick, infirmed, and afflicted, and mentally unstable; cf. Matthew 4:24-5:1); where those who mourn for lack of recourses; and, where the meek, that is the powerless, have the kingdom, will be comforted, and shall inherit the earth.
+This is the kingdom to which the affluent, wealthy, and the advantaged, that is the powerful and resource-rich are invited.
 Of course, these lines in the list of Beatitudes are for all who seek first God’s kingdom and his righteousness.
-I am here just focused on the powerful and resource-rich who hear this gracious invitation to the kingdom of Heaven.
+I am here focused on the powerful and resource-rich who hear this gracious invitation to the kingdom of Heaven.
 This is the kingdom to which the powerful and resource-rich are invited, a kingdom where they thirst and hunger for justice [yes, that’s exactly how I believe Jesus meant it]; where they will extend mercy because it is the merciful that will receive mercy; where the clean in heart make room for the unclean, because they see God; where they will be peace-makers, because they will be called Sons of God.
 This is an impossible invitation: for those who have been made blind and deaf and immovable because of their idols, these need the gospel, the power of God unto salvation.
 This is why Jesus died on that cross.
 This is the way in which God changed the world—really, the way in which he brought into existence, the reality of his recreated world, his kingdom of heaven.
 Yet, still, these words of the Beatitude are an invitation, waiting for you, through the gospel of Jesus Christ, to accept.
 In the end, both at our death and at the end of time, this is the kingdom that matters, the only kingdom that will remain.
-It is the kingdom of heaven to whom God, the Most High, will give to his saints (Daniel 7).
+It is the kingdom of heaven to whom God, the Most High, will give to his saints (Daniel 7:18).
 This is why it makes sense that “the poor in spirit” are blessed, “because theirs is this kingdom.”

 ![]() I must make two confessions up front as I began reading through the much treasured, but very often misunderstood John 13 footwashing scene of Jesus and his disciples: First, the eighteen plus years as a planner-grant writer, program developer, and instructor in the social action field, working for agencies that help the poor and low-come, has made me more aware of the Bible’s overwhelming connection to the poor.
 I most definitely read the Bible differently now.
 I can see more clearly what I have passed over, spiritualized, and, too often, ignored.
 I now pick up on nuances in biblical texts and stories that were blurred by my suburban, more privileged up-bringing and how my early Christian years were shaped.
 I confess am no longer a poor rich reader of the Bible.
 Second, and with a deep breath, I confess I am burdened and terrified by the call to minister in the Hill community in New Haven, Connecticut.
 I awake with burdens beyond what I could have imagined as I seek to minister in this broken, yet beautiful community called The Hill.
 Frankly (and some tell me, don’t let them know how you really feel, don’t show weakness), I am scared to death, sometimes awakening and wondering, “What in the world have I gotten myself and my wife into here?”
 Scared I’ll mess it up.
 Frightened that my vulnerabilities will be seen.
 Afraid my shortcomings, my age, may exhaustion, my weaknesses, and inabilities will be too soon noticed.
 Yet as Paul heard from God, I too rest in the words, “‘My grace is sufficient for you, for my power is made perfect in weakness.’
 Therefore, I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me . . .
 For when I am weak, then I am strong.”
 So, with humility I approach the text, weak and a common sinner in the hands of an all-too-gracious heavenly Father . . . and you, with so many reasons to listen to others, but with hopes you will hear the text.
 Let us pray . . .
 Let’s time travel back to the first few hundred years of church history.
 Most of us are familiar with the Greco-Roman colosseums and the brutality of the gladiatorial entertainment in the days of the Roman empire.
 In those colosseums there was a theater of real, unashamed, and intentional death that was designed to displayed the vertical nature of society, of social order, who had status and who did not—and who was and wasn’t a person.
 Why do I start here?
 The arena of death and violence is, you must understand, still the experience of so many around the globe today and in most urban centers in the US and in The Hill community—designed by default and intention, in our very built environment—continues to affirm social vertical status and, dare I say, what we affirm as human.
 Yet, Jesus and the gospel itself point to a leveling . . . displayed in and through and by the church . . .
 John 13 will paint this picture for us.
 Religion in the Roman empire was widespread, huge, and multiple.
 And yet, no one would have imagined that by the early 4th century Christianity would become a major world religion with adherents numbering among the most significance slice of the empire’s population.
 But the church didn’t start out that way: the first small congregations had no power, no leverage of status, no influence, and certainly no money.
 So how?
 As we read through the early church literature and church fathers, one would look in vain for references specifically to “evangelism” as a verbal witness as a matter of the Christian and church life . . . in fact “speaking” would have probably done nothing and no one would have listened (anyway).
 Literally in the first few hundred years, Christian literature makes no reference to “evangelists” and or even “missionaries.”
 So, how?
 Back to the arena games, say around AD 203: The colosseum-amphitheater was a wonder of Roman engineering.
 Everything about the architecture and the events were to show off the vertical nature of life and social standing in the Empire . . . vertical . . . higher sections . . . seated by wealth and influence . . . how the stands were filled . . . the upper sections were the visual center . . . magistrates, landowners, benefactors, the elite . . . the entertainment of the populace to bolster status and prestige—all affirming the vertical values of society and civil life.
 All the while, who were in the death-pits, the forced entertainment of death at the bottom of the arena?
 Of course the gladiators and lions, but it was the bottom of society that faced death—criminals, the unwanted, slaves, the abandoned—all for sport and entertainment.
 There we also find small bands of Christians . . . but they faced death (face the beasts and gladiators) differently; their presence in the arena subtly subverted the carefully choreographed vertical event.
 The masses saw husbands (the paterfamilias, head of households), wives, slaves, doctors, former prostitutes, unwanted children standing together . . . expressing publically right there in the arena Christian horizontality.
 (Yes, that is a word.)
 When one would fall, the others would help them up to face death standing.
 They did not defend themselves in any way.
 Although the whole of the gospel and NT teaching is behind their behavior, but it is the fact that Jesus left a footwashing community and not a militia or even an academy to invade this world IS THE HOW Christianity grew to overtake an empire.
 Here in John 13 we have a portrait, along with Jesus’s words, a powerful image and reminder of what the Christian community is to look like in the private habits of our worship and out in the public, in Caesar’s arena of death.
 The cliché is an easy one: Jesus had to leave, but he left a community.
 The harder thing: John leaves a community of footwashers to show his love to a watching public world: Jesus’ presence in the world is displayed by a mutually loving church that demonstrates the leveling of humanity, the horizontality of God’s love.
 Our focus is John 13:33–35—and how these verses stand in the midst of the footwashing scene, surrounded by a traitor among them (Judas) and Peter’s brash, impatient display of allegiance.
 Little children, yet a little while I am with you.
 You will seek me, and just as I said to the Jews, so now I also say to you, ‘Where I am going you cannot come.’
 A new commandment I give to you, that you love one another: just as I have loved you, you also are to love one another.
 By this all people will know that you are my disciples, if you have love for one another” (John 13:33–35).
 Everything seems driven by these words from our Lord, here in chapter 13 and all through John 13-17.
 So we will center on these verses through the footwashing and the outer bookends texts about Judas and Peter in John’s narrative.
 I. Setting the stage with the footwashing example–Jesus prepares his new community for his departure II.
 The juxtaposition: The Traitor (Judas) and Brash, Impatient Denier (Peter) III.
 The power and habits of our text: The Presence of Jesus is the loving-one-another church–the visible, tangible leveling power of the gospel For the full sermon text, please click the download file below . . . ![]()